List of law schools in the United States

 Law schools in this list are categorized by whether they are currently active or closed; within each section they are listed in alphabetical order by state, then name.
-All of these law schools grant the Juris Doctor (J.D.) degree, which is the professional degree in law in the United States.
+All of them grant the Juris Doctor (J.D.) degree, which is the professional degree in law in the United States.
 Alaska is currently the only state without a law school.

 ABA accredited law schools

 Law schools are nationally accredited by the American Bar Association (ABA), and graduates of these schools may generally sit for the bar exam in any state.
-There are 198 ABA accredited law schools, along with one law school provisionally accredited by the ABA.
+In 2026, there are 198 ABA accredited law schools.
 The ABA occasionally revokes accreditation, as was done mostly recently with the Thomas Jefferson School of Law in 2019.

-In the past decade, since 2014, 11 law schools have closed, with the most recent closing, of Golden Gate University School of Law, announced in fall 2023.